 The Government Accountability Office provides auditing, evaluation, and investigative services for the United States Congress.
 It is the primary audit institution of the federal government of the USA and is known as the “Congressional Watchdog.”
 Put simply, GAO tries to prevent wasteful spending of tax dollars.

-Overall, we rate GAO Least Biased due to non-partisanship and High for factual reporting.
-(D. Van Zandt 9/26/2018)
+Overall, we rate GAO as Least Biased due to non-partisanship and High for factual reporting based on proper sourcing and a clean fact-check record.
+(D. Van Zandt 9/26/2018) Updated (11/26/2022)

 Last Updated on July 1, 2023 by Media Bias Fact Check